-When Melvin Tucker was born in September 1848, in Evans, Erie, New York, United States, his father, James Jefferson Tucker, was 27 and his mother, Elizabeth Ratchford, was 20.
-He married Margaret McAdoo on 29 September 1867, in Laclede, Missouri, United States.
+When Melvin Tucker was born in September 1848, in Evans, Erie, New York, United States, his father, Joshua Tucker, was 24 and his mother, Elizabeth Woodard, was 22.
+He married Julia Ann Woodard about 1871, in Brookfield, Madison, New York, United States.
+They were the parents of at least 2 sons and 6 daughters.
 He lived in Martinsburg, Dixon, Nebraska, United States in 1910 and Galena Township, Dixon, Nebraska, United States in 1920.
-He died in 1926, in Dixon, Nebraska, United States, at the age of 78, and was buried in Martinsburg, Dixon, Nebraska, United States.
+He died on 30 January 1926, at the age of 77, and was buried in Martinsburg South Cemetery, Martinsburg, Dixon, Nebraska, United States.

 Do you know Melvin?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account